-Napa contracts with an outside accounting firm to prepare an annual report for each fiscal year to review its financial records in accordance with established governmental accounting standards.
+Napa contracts with an independent auditing firm to audit the City's financial statements each fiscal year in accordance with established governmental accounting and auditing standards.
 These audited statements provide quantitative measurements in assessing Napa's short and long-term fiscal health and are summarized below with added distinctions made with respect to governmental activities, which are generally tax supported functions (i.e., police, fire, etc.), and business activities, which are generally supported by user fee and charges (water, housing, etc).
 The audited statements also show trends in specific fund units of particular interest to the Commission in the municipal service review process.

 Napa's most recent report was prepared for the 2011-2012 fiscal year by Maze & Associates and provides audited financial statements for the City's assets, liabilities, and equity as of June 30, 2012.
 These financial statements show Napa experienced a positive change in its fiscal standing as its overall equity, or fund balance, increased by three percent from \$528.60 to \$543.05 million.
-This increase in the overall fund balance is directly attributed to a combination of increased revenues as the recovery from the economic recession continues and decreased liabilities from the dissolution of the Napa County Redevelopment Agency.
-Napa's general tax revenues have increased by \$5.8 million or 17.4% over the last five audited fiscal years.
-It is also pertinent to note the outside auditing firm found no significant deficiencies or material weaknesses in Napa's financial statements for any of the reports issued during the last five years.
+This increase in the overall fund balance is primarily attributed to decreased liabilities from the dissolution of the Napa County Redevelopment Agency.
+Markedly, Napa's general tax revenues have increased by \$5.8 million or 17.4% over the last five audited fiscal years.
 A summary of year-end totals and corresponding trends in assets, liabilities, and equity during this period are shown in the following tables.

+2011-2012

-2011-2012 Audited Financial Statements
+Audited Financial Statements

 Assets \$645.275 million

 Liabilities \$102.221 million

 Equity \$543.054 million